 In November, I attended a workshop for Maui photographers.
 It had a spiritual retreat feel to it.
 We talked about our goals, and dreams, and some cried.
 They asked me what my goal was and I said, “I don’t want to edit anymore”.
 The workshop leader and his assistant both turned to me with astonishment and replied, “Any more??”.
 I replied, “At all”.
 The workshop leader had also mentioned outsourcing editing and passing off anything that isn’t uniquely yours or anything you don’t get paid to do.

 This blog is becoming fairly long…but it’s an important blog to me and possibly to you.

-I had been running a photography group on Kaua’i where we took in fellow photographers, most just getting up-to-speed with weddings and portraits.
+I had been running a photography group on Kaua’i where we took in fellow photographers, most just getting up-to-speed with weddings and portraits (and some that focused on more commercial forms of photography like shooting dancers at Kauai luaus).
 We trained and mentored them, offered to send them to workshops, and helped them get more business; even offering “shadowing” opportunities where they can come out with a pro.
 In reality, this is difficult to do for many reasons.
 In summary, I was getting away from those top 11 reasons why I became a photographer.
 I want my time back and I needed to help all of us make more money, not much more, just more money for our family’s needs.

 We needed to create a business where we can get more business and more time.
 How do we do that?
 It all came back to the Maui workshop.
 Outsource.
 There are now professional companies out there that can do everything for you, except click the shutter.
 All I had to do was let go of the things I didn’t really have to do.
 I can be controlling when it comes to my photography business, especially my editing.
 The workshop got me to think about the things that truly make money for me and the things I can pass on to someone who’s probably more capable, with fewer distractions, up-to-date software, and can get it done much quicker than I can.